|

 |||

-beginning of the year May lives in a ground floor flat in
+May lives in a ground floor flat in Dresden-Striessen, where

-Dresden-Striessen, where Emma keeps the household for him; they were
+Emma keeps the household for him; they were considered to be a

-considered to be a married couple.
-He writes there for the ›Frohen
+married couple.
+He writes there for the ›Frohen Stunden‹: Husarenstreiche,

-Stunden‹: Husarenstreiche, Der Africander, Vom
+Der Africander, Vom Tode erstanden, Die

-Tode erstanden, Die Rache des Ehri, Nach Sibirien.
+Rache des Ehri, Nach Sibirien.
+For Peter

-For Peter Rosseger May wrote Die falschen Excellenzen.
+Rosseger May wrote Die falschen Excellenzen.
 26th January: Emil Eduard Pollmer, Emma's alcoholic uncle, dies in Niederwürschnitz bei Stollberg; in a state of intoxication he was run over by a horse carriage but managed still to drag himself into a horse stable of a restaurant ›Zum braven Bergmann‹.
 The grandfather of Emma, the barber Christian Gotthilf Pollmer, does not believe it was an accident.
 He talked May into investigating.
 25th April: May inquires as a »higher, Government appointed official«.
 Even if he does not name any title or service grade, he is accused of falsy claiming an official status.
 On the 11th June he was because of that summoned to Dresden.
 At the end of June May finished his editor's time with Radelli.
 Emma Pollmer moves back to her grandfather in Hohenstein, Karl May to his parents.
 Temporarily May should have stayed in Berlin.
 It is possible he was looking for a new editor's position.
 6th September: Interrogation at the court office at Hohenstein.
 15th October: Interrogation in Stollberg and a confrontation on the 25th October.
 May's attitude is indifferent; he forgoes legal help.
 In summer and autumn he writes the tales: Des Kindes Ruf, Die Universalerben, Die Laubthaler and Der Waldkönig. |

 Dresden-Strießen Straße Nr.
 4 Villa Forsthaus Ernstthal, |